Raymond Roberson, Administrative Assistant

-Identifying the strengths of our faculty and the needs in our community, we have developed specialized treatment areas for Aging and Geriatrics, HIV/AIDS Psychiatry, Substance Abuse, Women’s Health, Adult and Child ADHD, Developmental Child Assessments and Therapy, Child and Adult Neuropsychological Testing, Rehabilitative Psychology, Biofeedback and Pain Management.
-In 2011, the DOP’s Substance Abuse Service (SBIRT) was recognized for its comprehensive and caring approach of addiction by the United States’ Office of National Drug Control Policy and received accolades by community agencies for its monolingual Spanish clinic (Conexiones) bringing together bilingual Spanish providers to serve these patients and families.
+Identifying the strengths of our faculty and the needs in our community, we have specialized treatment areas for HIV/AIDS Psychiatry, Women’s Health, Adult and Child ADHD, Developmental Child Assessments and Therapy, Neuropsychological Testing, Biofeedback/Pain Management, and Substance Use Assessment/treatment.
+In 2011, the Substance Use Screening and Assessment Service (SBIRT) was recognized for its comprehensive and caring approach of addiction by the United States’ Office of National Drug Control Policy.

 The Department of Psychiatry contains the following sub-specialties:

 - Adult Outpatient Psychiatry

 - Neuropsychological Assessment

 The Department of Psychiatry treats the following Psychiatric Disorders: